tomgxz/Kraken/README.md

 - Display a resize box around a clicked element.
 - Resize an element when its resize box is dragged.
 - Preview a live display of a dragged element (moving with the cursor), along with the resize box rendering where the element will land when dropped (snapping to the grid).
-- Display a set of styling features in the right hand menu for a selected element or section.
+- Display a set of styling features in the right-hand menu for a selected element or section.
 - Display a set of options next to a selected element.
 - Display a text editor for a selected element with editable text.
-- Display a set of options in the bottom corner of a selected section.
+- Display options in the bottom corner of a selected section.
 - Preview a live display of a dragged section, and renumber the sections into their new positions when dropped.

 In the JavaScript code, each element will have a set of event listeners on them, defined by data tags in the HTML elements: